 iraqi M90's: What Era?

-As you may have noticed from the other M90 section, the amount of variants of this helmet can be very confusing, and soon, the question arises: "Well, what era is MY M90 from?"
+As you may have noticed from the other M90 section, the amount of variants of this helmet can be very confusing, and soon, this question arises: "Well, what era is MY M90 from?"
 This section will answer that question by simplifying all of the M90 variants.

 iran iraq war